kousalya777/Dynamic_Retail_Dashboard/README.md

 The Dynamic Retail Dashboard is an interactive and data-driven tool built in Excel to visualize and analyze retail data.
 It connects to datasets hosted on GitHub, uses Power Query for data transformation, and presents insights through dynamic charts and KPIs.
 The dashboard solves key business questions, enabling informed decision-making.

 ## Tools Used
--Microsoft Excel
+- Microsoft Excel
--Power Query
+- Power Query
--Pivot Tables
+- Pivot Tables
--Pivot Charts
+- Pivot Charts
--Slicers
+- Slicers
--Conditional Formatting
+- Conditional Formatting